sgryphon/dotnet-distributed-tracing-examples/src/1-basic/ReadMe.md

   }
 ```

-Then replace the `Get()` method with the following to log a message (make it a warning so that it
-stands out), and call the back end service.
+Then replace the `Get()` method with the following, to log a message and then call the back end service.

 ```csharp
   [HttpGet]